PRIVATE COLLECTION

 There are only few examples of stupas of this size and quality that have been recorded, and even fewer in private collections.

-Gandhara Sculpture of Standing Bodhisattva Maitreya
+Large Gandhara Schist Sculpture of Buddha

 2nd to 3rd Century AD